 Q: Where do you get most of your funding?

-However, when you make a pledge of support and donate to PBS39, the money you spend with us stays right here and goes to work for you in the form of programming, production of local shows and services that help make your public TV experience a richer one.
+When you make a pledge of support and donate to PBS39, your gift to PBS39 stays right here and goes to work for you in the form of programming, production of local shows and services that help make your public TV experience a richer one.

 Another resource for us are the businesses and organizations that sponsor programs, from the nationally-known icon series from PBS to programs and documentaries produced by PBS39.
 If you’re a business or organization who wants to support our mission of bringing the best that TV has to offer home to a loyal audience, the program underwriting would be an excellent way of helping us serve thousands of your friends and neighbors throughout our region.
 You can learn more by clicking here and seeing what our Corporate Support Department has to offer you and your business.